 That means the Freedom Unlimited card gives us an equivalent of 5x points on travel purchased through Ultimate Rewards, 3x on dining and drugstores and 1.5x everywhere else.
-Right now, it has a valuable sign-up bonus for new cardholders that could get many households well on their way to a free vacation.
+Right now, it has a valuable offer for new cardholders that could get many households well on their way to a free vacation.

 Chase Freedom Unlimited®